Table of Contents

 Key Takeaways

-- Keep a standard essay structure in mind – Introduction, Problem Statement, Solution, Benefits of the solution, Drawbacks of the solution, and Conclusion.
+- Keep a standard essay structure in mind – Introduction, Problem Statement, Solution, Benefits of the Solution, Drawbacks of the solution, and Conclusion.

 - Dedicate each para to one heading, and understand that they do not necessarily have to be in this order.